oat-sa/taohub-articles/articles/Test Runner Plugins/test-runner-plugins.md

 });
 ```

-Each of the plugin method will be called by the test runner during the according step, `init` is called when the runner is initializing, `render` when the DOM is rendered, etc.
+Each of the plugin method will be called by the test runner during the according stage, `init` is called when the runner is initializing, `render` when the DOM is rendered, ans so on.

 The next step is to add a button to the toolbar.
 Plugins, interact with the GUI using the `areaBroker`.
 The `areaBorker` let's you access areas of the GUI and provides you also some built-in API, like the toolbar.

-So in the `init` method of the plugin , we can create our button :
+In the `init` method of the plugin , let's create the button :

 ```js
 init : function init(){